evilwombat/gopro-usb-tools/README.md

-I am not able to include the BLD and modified HAL binaries directly in the repo, but there is a tool to extract the binaries (and perform the HAL fix-ups) from the v312 HD2-firmware.bin file.
-Regardless of which RTOS version or Linux kernel we are trying to load, the BLD/HAL must come from the v312 version of the HD2-firmware.bin file, since the offsets and modifications that we make are specific to this version.
+I am not able to include the BLD and modified HAL binaries directly in the repo, but there is a tool to extract the binaries (and perform the HAL fix-ups) from the v312 HD2-firmware.bin file (or the v300 HD3.03-firmware.bin file for the Hero3 Black).
+Regardless of which RTOS version or Linux kernel we are trying to load, the BLD must come from the v312 version of the HD2-firmware.bin file, since the offsets and modifications that we make are specific to this version.
 See "Preparing the necessary bootstrap files" below for how to do this.
+The HAL comes from the HD2-firmware.bin or HD3.03-firmware.bin depending on the type of camera, but we still use the BLD from the Hero2 firmware to get the hardware going, regardless of camera type.

 Compiling and Dependencies
 ==========================
+For Windows, there are pre-built EXE files included, so there is no need to compile anything.

-The gpboot program requires libusb-1.0.0 to interact with the camera, so you will need to install the libusb-1.0.0 development files before compiling.
+For compiling on Linux, the gpboot program requires libusb-1.0.0 to interact with the camera, so you will need to install the libusb-1.0.0 development files before compiling.
 On an Ubuntu system, you can do this with the following command:

  $ sudo apt-get install libusb-1.0.0-dev